Sardtok/sabicom/README.md

 What?
 Another NES emulator?
 Who the hell needs another NES emulator?
 No one does, but I'd still like to make one.

+What's with the name?
+Sabi is rust in Japanese.
+And Sabicom is pretty close to Famicom, the Japanese (abbreviated) name for the NES.

 # License

     Sabicom is a NES emulator written in Rust.